American, 1882 – 1971

 One of America’s finest painters, Rockwell Kent pursued a life of art and culture.
-Also an illustrator, designer, and printmaker, he was equally well known for his intellectual writings, far-reaching travel, support of artists’ issues, and political activism.
+He also worked as an illustrator, designer, and printmaker, and was equally well known for his intellectual writings, far-reaching travel, support of artists’ issues, and political activism.
 To Kent, painting was a highly philosophical exercise for individual expression.
 His clear, simplified landscapes of the mid-twentieth century stand as a figural counterpoint to abstractionism.

-Kent’s work is represented in the country’s leading museums including the Metropolitan Museum of Art, Whitney Museum of Art, Smithsonian American Art Museum, Museum of Fine Arts, Boston, Minneapolis Museum of Art, and Virginia Museum of Fine Arts.
-The Johnson Collection, Spartanburg, South Carolina.
+Kent’s work is represented in the country’s leading museums including the Metropolitan Museum of Art, Whitney Museum of Art, Smithsonian American Art Museum, Museum of Fine Arts, Boston, Minneapolis Museum of Art, Virginia Museum of Fine Arts, and The Johnson Collection, Spartanburg, South Carolina.